MENU

 12-27-29.4 Additional penalties not to exceed $250 may be assessed and the secretary of state may refer repeated violations under this chapter for prosecution by a state's attorney or the attorney general.

-Ballot Question Commmittees: 12-27-22(6) If a statewide ballot question committee does not list any activity on the next required campaign finance report submitted to the secretary of state, that committee has until the next reporting period to report activity.
+Ballot Question Committees: 12-27-22(6) If a statewide ballot question committee does not list any activity on the next required campaign finance report submitted to the secretary of state, that committee has until the next reporting period to report activity.
 If that committee does not have any activity to report by the next reporting period, the committee shall submit a termination report by that reporting period deadline.

 Who files & which report Pre-Primary Pre-General Year-End